St Luke's Church, Derby

 St. Luke's Church is a Grade II* listed parish church on Parliament Street in Derby in the Church of England.

 History

-The church was erected between 1868 and 1871 to designs by the architects Henry Isaac Stevens and Frederick Josias Robinson.
+The church was erected between 1868 and 1871 based on designs by the architects Henry Isaac Stevens and Frederick Josias Robinson.
 The church was consecrated on Saturday 24 June 1871 by the Bishop of Lichfield George Selwyn.
 In the 1880s, a mission church of St George was opened in the Firs Estate.

 St Luke's is a traditional Anglo-Catholic church.
-It is a member of Forward in Faith, an Anglo-Catholic organisation that opposes the ordination of women and liberal attitudes to homosexuality.
+It is a member of Forward in Faith, an Anglo-Catholic organisation that opposes the ordination of women and liberal attitudes towards homosexuality.
 It is under the alternative episcopal oversight of the Bishop of Oswestry (currently Paul Thomas).
 On 1 April 2017, St Luke's joined with another Anglo-Catholic Derby church, St Bartholomew's in Allenton, to form a united benefice of St Batholomew and St Luke.
 The Church is also under the patronage of The Society.